Sydney Revision Bariatric Surgery – Advanced Surgicare

 It may be difficult to seek help after a failed obesity surgery.
 However, you should never feel ashamed or embarrassed to do so.
 The only way to correct the problem that occurred with the primary bariatric procedure is to address the matter with a compassionate, well-qualified bariatric surgeon, such as Dr. Kuzinkovas.

-To schedule an appointment with Dr. Kuzinkovas and to find out if you could benefit from revision bariatric surgery, contact Advanced Surgicare Clinic by calling 1300 551 533.
+To schedule an appointment with our weight loss surgeon in Sydney, Dr. Kuzinkovas, and to find out if you could benefit from revision bariatric surgery, contact Advanced Surgicare Clinic by calling 1300 551 533.